trustmaster/embook/README.md

 Each category contains subcategories.
 Typical examples of a subcategory are: "Planning", "One-on-one".
 Each subcategory lists _situations_ - typical context that occurs within that category and requires manager's action.

 For each situation there can be multiple recipes, each recipe describes a set of instructions or a technique.
-A recipe should typically contain the following parts:

-- `Title`
-- `Situation`: when to use this recipe
-- `Outcomes`: expected outcomes when the technique is used in proper context successfully
-- `Drawbacks` _(optional)_: nothing comes for free, and if the downsides are known they should be mentioned
-- `Instructions`: the contents of the recipe or technique, describing what to do step by step or listing available options, etc.
-- `Explanation` _(optional)_: if necessary gives reasoning behind the solution
-- `References` _(optional)_: external sources, references, and recommendations

-Some entries list articles in italics but there is no link to a page - this means that this is an _idea_ for a future article, but the content is not ready yet.
-Stay tuned for it to appear.

 ## Schedule